-Freezing bread or dough is a great way to save time in the kitchen, which is always a goal in the Crumb’s house.
+Freezing bread or dough is a great way to save time in the kitchen, which is always a goal in the Crumbs house.
 If you’re already making bread, why not make a few extra batches to freeze?
-That way, when you’re super busy you can just thaw, bake, and enjoy!
+That way, when you’re super busy, you can just thaw, bake, and enjoy!

 Step 1.
 Prepare the recipe as directed through the first rise and shape into loaves.

 Step 2.
-Line the baking pan with plastic wrap, place shaped loaves into the pan, and freeze overnight.
+Line the baking pan with plastic wrap, place the shaped loaves into the pan, and freeze overnight.

 Step 4.
-To bake, place the frozen loaf of bread into the same baking pan, greasing the pan first.
+To bake, place the frozen bread dough into the same baking pan, greasing the pan first.
 Cover with the same plastic wrap or a towel and place in a warm place to thaw and rise until doubled in size, approximately 4-6 hours.
 Watch the dough, as the time for this will vary depending on the environment.

 Step 5.
 As soon as the dough has completed its second rise, bake.